 2. The Banking Stakeholder Group shall be composed of 30 members, 13 members representing in balanced proportions credit and investment institutions operating in the Union, three of whom shall represent cooperative and savings banks, 13 members representing their employees’ representatives, consumers, users of banking services and representatives of SMEs and four of its members shall be independent top-ranking academics.
 (142 Balz, Berès)

 3. The members of the Banking Stakeholder Group shall be appointed by the Board of Supervisors following an open and transparent selection procedure.
 In making its decision, the Board of Supervisors shall, to the extent possible, ensure an appropriate reflection of diversity of the banking sector, geographical and gender balance and representation of stakeholders across the Union.
 Members of the Banking Stakeholder Group shall be selected according to their qualifications, skills, relevant knowledge and proven expertise.
-(143 Balz, Berès, 663 Giegold, 662 Klinz et al, 950 Klinz et al, 1063 Klinz et al> )
+(143 Balz, Berès, 663 Giegold, 662 Klinz et al, 950 Klinz et al, 1063 Klinz et al> applies to Art.
+1, 2 & 3)

 3a.
 Members of the Banking Stakeholder Group shall elect the Chair of that Group from among its Members.
 The position of Chair shall be held for a period of two years.